citrusframework/citrus/src/manual/test-case.md

 }
 ```

 The sample above is a Java class that represents a valid Citrus Java executable.
 The Java class has no programming logic as we use a XML test case here.
 The Java class can also be generated using the Citrus Maven plugin.
 The Java class extends from basic superclass **AbstractTestNGCitrusTest** and therefore uses TestNG as unit test framework.
 Citrus also supports JUnit as unit test framework.
-Read more about this in[run-testng](run-testng)and[run-junit](run-junit).
+Read more about this in [run-testng](run-testng)and [run-junit](run-junit).

 Up to now it is important to understand that Citrus always needs a Java executable test class.
 In case we use the XML test representation the Java part is generic, can be generated and contains no programming logic.
 The XML test defines all steps and is our primary test case definition.